upstateenglish/upstateenglish.github.io/slide-decks/ogwb/ogwb-007-lesson7-identifying-and-documenting-the-need-or-problem.md

 What if the grantmaker has identified the problem for me?

-* You'll still need to describe the problem or need in a way that connects your specific program idea to the community you serve.
+* You'll still need to describe the problem or need in a way that connects your specific program idea to the community you serve.  <!-- .element: class="fragment" data-fragment-index="1" -->